 In the process of evaluating this information, particularly regarding growth and property tax issues, the Planning Commission decided more information and research were needed and retained Douglas Kennedy & Associates to prepare a report utilizing 1990 U.S. Census data and other data that had not been available to the committees.
 Several chapters in the plan were based on that report, while the others were based on the reports of the Town Plan committees.

 2011 Plan.
 In 2005, the Norwich Planning Commission began the process of updating the 1996 plan by distributing another survey to residents addressing a range of planning and growth issues in town.
 The results were overwhelming, with 990 surveys returned.
-Summaries of the survey results are found throughout this plan, and the complete results are available from the town’s Planning Office and on the town web site.
+Summaries of the survey results are found throughout this plan along with certain changes and additions to more correctly represent the results of the Survey, and the complete results are available from the town’s Planning Office and on the town web site.
 Also in 2005, the town held a charrette (design workshop) to explore residents’ preferences and concerns related to mixed-use development.
 The input from the charrette was used to develop preliminary design guidelines for consideration as the land use section of this plan was revised.

 In 2006, Norwich again sought assistance from Douglas Kennedy’s firm, LandVest, to collect and present updated demographic, housing, economic, land use and fiscal statistics for use in the town planning process.
 In 2007, the town contracted with PlaceSense to facilitate a series of public workshops and assist the Planning Commission in gathering all the data and input into a first draft of the revised plan.
 The Planning Commission then distributed the draft plan to various town committees, staff and organizations, as well as to a series of working groups made up of interested citizens.
 The recommendations of these groups and individuals were used by the Planning Commission to develop the 2011 plan.